Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: Numerical Simulations

 In this section, we evaluate the performance of our proposed methods through numerical simulations.
 Unless otherwise stated, the default parameters are set as follows.
 We select $N_\mathrm{B} = 4$, $N_\mathrm{U} = 4$, $N_\mathrm{R} = 16$, and $L_{\mathrm{BR}} = L_{\mathrm{RU}} = 2$.
 All AoAs and AoDs are randomly and uniformly located in $[0,\pi]$ and all path gains are generated i.i.d. from $\mathcal{CN}(0,1)$.
 The signal-to-noise ratio (SNR) is defined as

 which is set 30 dB as default.
-The convergence threshold is set $\epsilon_{\mathbf{H}} = 10^{-3}$.
+The convergence threshold is set $\epsilon_{\mathbf{H}} = 10^{-3}$ to strike a proper trade-off between the CE accuracy and the number of iterations.
 As in \cite{yang2016exact}, we set $\eta = \big(N_\mathrm{B}N_\mathrm{U}B+2\sqrt{N_\mathrm{B}N_\mathrm{U}B}\big) \sigma^{2}$ when solving a given SDP problem.
 For RPDANM, the maximum iteration number is 10.
-For RPDANM-APC, the initial and maximum number of training slots is $B_{0} = \frac{N_\mathrm{R}}{2}$ and $B_{\max} = N_\mathrm{R}$, respectively, while the number of training slots for all other methods is $N_\mathrm{R}$.
+For RPDANM-APC, the initial and maximum number of training slots is $B_{0} = \frac{N_\mathrm{R}}{2}$ and $B_{\max} = N_\mathrm{R}$, respectively, while the number of training slots for all other methods is fixed as $N_\mathrm{R}$.
 Note that $B_{\max}$ is set to a large value here to observe the convergence performance of RPDANM-APC.
 In practice, $B_{\max}$ can be set to a small value to balance the required training overhead and CE accuracy.
 In addition, each entry of the (initial) phase control matrix $\boldsymbol{\Omega}$ is generated from the i.i.d. uniform distribution on a complex unit circle for all the considered methods, obeying the isotropy and incoherence properties in \cite{heckel2017generalized}.